The United States of America is also called the USA, US, United States or sometimes America. Here are some interesting facts about the 50 states.

 The principal manufacturing industries include food products, chemicals, transportation equipment, lumber, electrical machinery, and stone-clay-glass products.
 About two-thirds of New Mexico's farm income comes from livestock products, especially dairy and cattle.
 Pecans, hay, and onions are the most important field crops.
 Corn, peanuts, beans, onions, chilies, and lettuce are also grown.

 Tourist attractions include the Carlsbad Caverns National Park, Inscription Rock at El Morro National Monument, the ruins at Fort Union, Billy the Kid mementos at Lincoln, the White Sands and Gila Cliff Dwellings National Monuments, Bandelier National Monument, and the Chaco Culture National Historical Park.
 Resident population est.: 2,085,109

-The great metropolis of New York City is the nerve center of the nation.
+The great metropolis of New York City is the nerve center of United States of America.
 It is a leader in manufacturing, foreign trade, commerce and banking, book and magazine publishing, and theatrical production.
 A leading seaport, John F. Kennedy International Airport is one of the busiest airports in the world.
 New York is also home to the New York Stock Exchange, the largest in the world.
 The printing and publishing industry is the city's largest manufacturing employer, with the apparel industry second.